This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Baking Sheet: I use a quarter sheet pan to freeze the cream cheese filling to fit it more easily into my freezer.
+- Baking Tray: I use a quarter sheet pan to freeze the cream cheese filling.
+It fits more easily into my freezer.

-- Assembly: The cookie batter is a little sticky so lightly flour the spoon or your hands when creating the divot and closing them up.
+- Assembly: The cookie batter is a little sticky, so lightly flour the spoon or your hands when creating the divot and when closing them up.

-- Baking: These cookies get very little color when they’re done.
-You just want to wait until the edges barely get brown.
+- Baking: These cookies get minimal color when they’re done.
+Do not overbake!
+If the cookies are golden brown, they’re overdone!
+You want to wait until the edges are barely browned.

 Nutrition